List of demons in the Ars Goetia: Dukes

+Astaroth's seal as depicted in the Ars Goetia.

 In art, in the Dictionnaire Infernal, Astaroth is depicted as a nude man with feathered wings, wearing a crown, holding a serpent in one hand, and riding a beast with dragon-like wings and a serpent-like tail.
-According to Sebastien Michaelis he is a demon of the First Hierarchy, who seduces by means of laziness, vanity, and rationalized philosophies.
-His adversary is St. Bartholomew, who can protect against him for he has resisted Astaroth's temptations.
+According to Sebastien Michaelis, he is a demon of the First Hierarchy, who seduces by means of laziness, vanity, and rationalized philosophies.
+His adversary is St. Bartholomew, who can protect against him, for he has resisted Astaroth's temptations.
 To others, he teaches mathematical sciences and handicrafts, can make men invisible and lead them to hidden treasures, and answers every question formulated to him.
-He was also said to give to mortal beings the power over serpents.
+He was also said to grant mortal beings the power over serpents.
 His name is possibly taken from the goddess Asherah or Astarte.